 For more information about how replication works in PostgreSQL, see the DBMS documentation.

 Stream replication is used to ensure data safety in the cluster.
-Each replica host receives a replication thread from another host (usually the master host).
+Each replica host receives a replication thread from another host (as a rule, the master host).
 Managed Service for PostgreSQL manages replication threads in the cluster automatically, but you can manage them manually if you need to control the replication process.

 In a cluster, you can combine automatic and manual management of replication threads.